-Classroom-based RCR training is offered by the Ethics Programs several times a year at Gables, Medical and RSMAS campuses.
-The www.miami.edu/rcr site has a link to a listing of currently.scheduled.RCR classes.
-Note that while most classes are open to affiliates of any program, some are closed (restricted) to particular audiences.
-The class list will indicate which sessions are open.
+Classroom-based RCR training is offered by the Ethics Programs three times a year - once each at the Gables, Medical and RSMAS campuses.
+The www.miami.edu/rcr site has a link to a listing of currently scheduled RCR classes.
+Classes are generally open to affiliates of any campus, subject to space availability.